oa-device/opi-setup/README.md

 Settings -> Screen Display -> Orientation
 ```

 I used to have a script to configure the display automatically, but it's only applicable for **xfce release**.
 Since we are using the **GNOME/Wayland release**, the script is no longer applicable.
-I will do more research on this matter to better automating the process for you guys./
+I will do more research on this matter to better automating the process for you guys.